eyedeekay/sam-forwarder/README.md

 # sam-forwarder
 Forward a local port to i2p over the SAM API, or proxy a destination to a port on the local host.
 This is a work-in-progress, but the basic functionality is, there and it's already pretty useful.
+Everything TCP works, but UDP forwarding is still not well tested, and UDP clients aren't enabled yet.
+I'm out of excuses not to finish it now, too.

 ## building